Sex and the law: Female genital mutilation

 Custom and tradition are the most frequently cited reasons for female genital mutilation (FGM).
-FGM is the removal of the genitals in cultures especially islamic culture perpetuating male domination.
+FGM is the removal of the genitals, especially in Islamic culture perpetuating male domination.
 Approximately 125 million girls and women are victims of female genital mutilation throughout the world.
 With the practices often being performed to exert control over the sexual behavior of girls and women or as a perceived aesthetic improvement to the appearance of their genitalia.
 The World Health Organization (WHO) is one of many health organizations that have campaigned against the procedures on behalf of human rights, stating that "FGM has no health benefits" and that it is "a violation of the human rights of girls and women" and "reflects deep-rooted inequality between the sexes".

 Most countries prohibit female genital mutilation, including prohibiting the procedure to be performed on its citizens and residents while outside their jurisdictions, and the New York State Penal Law lists female genital mutilation as a sexual offense.